 College Professors

-Personal loans for college professors are perhaps the most challenging to obtain because it is often more challenging to meet the DTI requirements.
+Personal loans for college professors are perhaps the most challenging to obtain because meeting the debt-to-income (DTI) requirements is often more complex.

-College professors often need a Master’s degree or a Doctorate in the subject matter they will cover in the classroom.
+College professors often need a Master’s or Doctorate in the subject matter they teach.
 These advanced degree requirements add another possible layer of student loan debt to repay.

-Personal loans for a high-debt-to-income ratio might fit well with college professors struggling to retire long-term obligations while funding everyday living expenses: rent, food, utilities, transportation, etc.
+Having good credit with a high DTI might help college professors struggling to pay off long-term obligations while funding everyday living expenses, such as rent, food, utilities, transportation, etc.

 New vs. Tenured